 M5421

 A fine and enchanting Fritillary bearing slender stems of nodding, bell-shaped blooms during April and May.
 Petals gently reflex towards their pointed tips, in unusual shades of dusty olive, lime and maroon.
-Inside each bloom is a cluster of bold yellow, dusty stamens.
+Inside each Fritillaria Acmopetala bloom is a cluster of bold yellow, dusty stamens.

-Known as the Pointed-Petal Fritillary, Fritillaria acmopetala is native to Cyprus and holds a prestigious Award of Garden Merit for plant excellence.
+Known as the Pointed-Petal Fritillary, Fritillaria Acmopetala is native to Cyprus and holds a prestigious Award of Garden Merit for plant excellence.

 The subtle beauty of this species fritillary makes it the perfect plant for exquisite container plantings and wildlife-friendly borders.
 Plant the bulbs in autumn, in full sun or part shade, into well-drained soil.